devhsoj/awsum/README.md

 aws_secret_access_key = YOUR_AWS_SECRET_ACCESS_KEY" > ~/.aws/credentials
 ```

-Thoes commands create a basic configuration for your awsum **and** potential future awscli installations.
+These commands create a basic configuration for your awsum **and** potential future awscli installations.